 I feel one of the biggest aspects to property inspections is to convey the information in a nonalarming manner.
 I also feel strongly it is also my job to ensure that the client understands how much longer a particular system will last per industry standards with routine maintenance and to also understand if that building system needs immediate repairs or maintenance.

-In todays market in the Los Angeles area most commercial properties are well over one million dollars.
-When I look at the systems, unless there are major structural issues even if the electrical, plumbing, heating and AC and the roofing all need to be replaced, which is very rare, the cost to replace all are almost never over 10% of the total cost of the transaction.
+In today's market in the Los Angeles area, most commercial properties are well over one million dollars.
+When I look at the systems, unless there are major structural issues even if the electrical, plumbing, heating and AC and the roofing all need to be replaced, which is very rare, the cost to replace all is almost never over 10% of the total cost of the transaction.